noevazz/learning_math_for_AI/units/algebra.md

 Just to remember: A factor is a number that divides evenly into a number and leaves behind no reminder, e.g. the factors of 10 are 10, 5, 2, and 1.

 Factoring a polynomial means finding the smaller expressions that, when multiplied together, give you the original polynomial.

+IN SIMPLE WORDS: Factoring a polynomial means expressing it as the product of simpler polynomials, called factors.

 Example: